The Co-Intelligence Institute Go to CII home // Go to Y2K home

 Deep Democracy and Community Wisdom by Tom Atlee explores the intrinsic advantage that a community has over an individual in generating wisdom: an individual is limited by their single perspective, whereas a community contains many perspectives, diverse capacities, wide-rangling knowledge.
 An important task of government and leadership is helping communities translate their diversity into usable wisdom.
 (For more on the co-intelligent vision of community and societal self-organization, self-governance and holistic politics, see Co-Intelligence, Democracy and Holistic Politics)

-**A toolbox of processes for Y2K community work by Tom Atlee gives dozens of processes, references and links to help communities tap into their collective intelligence.
-It was written for Y2K activists, but 95% of it is applicable to any community that wants to be more co-intelligent.
+A toolbox of processes for community work by Tom Atlee gives dozens of processes, references and links to help communities tap into their collective intelligence.
+It was written for activists helping communities deal with crises, but 95% of it is applicable to any community that wants to be more co-intelligent.

 Co-Intelligence and the Holistic Politics of Community Self-Organization [35K] describes, from a permaculture perspective, some design principles for self-organizing communities.
 Includes notes on leadership, co-intelligence, a couple of dozen tools for self-organization and dialogue, the spectrum of politics and the powerful formula REPRESENTATIVE DIVERSITY + CONSENSUS PROCESS = POLITICAL WISDOM.